-Maciej Siekierski is curator of the European Collections at the Hoover Institution Library &

-  Archives and a research fellow at the Hoover Institution.
+Maciej Siekierski was curator of the European Collections at the Hoover Institution Library & Archives and was a research fellow at the Hoover Institution.

-  A specialist on Poland and Eastern Europe, he has been a member of the staff since 1984, with

-  principal responsibility for acquiring European archival materials.
+A specialist on Poland and Eastern Europe, he has been a member of the staff since 1984, with principal responsibility for acquiring European archival materials.

 He was named assistant curator of the Soviet and East European Collection in 1986, deputy curator in 1990, and curator of the East European Collection in 1992.

 From 1991 to 1993, Siekierski directed Hoover Institution's Warsaw Office, overseeing the collection and shipment to Stanford of tons of publications and documents released by the revolutions and transition to democracy taking place in Eastern Europe.